dushianthisarsfield/dushianthisarsfield/README.md

 ### Hi there 👋, Dushianthi Sarsfield
 #### Graduate Cloud Operations Engineer
 Hi there 👋 I'm Dushi from London, and I am a graduate cloud operations engineer.
-I can code in Java and Python.
-I really enjoy learning about programming languages and cyber security.
-I also enjoy wireframing, ui, ux, and design in general.
+I can also code in Java and Python.
+I really enjoy learning about programming languages, cloud ops, and cyber security.

 Skills: Java/ Python / HTML